 One of the reasons I loved this floor-plan is because of this long hallway off of our front door, but the original entryway was the perfect example of what a basic, builder grade house looks like – mixmatched floors, very bare walls and boob lights.

 Now this is honestly one of my favorite views in the whole house.
-This is probably the best spot where you can see the difference replacing the floors made (although I am still in need of a runner for the hallway), but in addition I changed out the light, painted the back of the door, and added a lot of artwork.
+This is probably the best spot where you can see the difference replacing the floors made, but in addition I changed out the light, painted the back of the door, added a plaid accent wall, replaced the banisters, added faux beams, and ship-lapped the ceiling.
+Check out this post for more details.

 Wall Color – Sherwin Williams Frosty White | Front Door Color – Sherwin Williams Sensible Hue